All Products

 -

-Batch synchronization supports migrating data from on-premises data centers or other cloud platforms to MaxCompute, Hologres, Object Storage Service (OSS), and other Data Warehouses or Data Lakes.
+Batch synchronization supports migrating data from an on-premises data center or other cloud platforms to a data warehouse or data lake, such as MaxCompute, Hologres, or OSS.
 For more information, see Supported data sources and synchronization solutions.

 Data synchronization in complex network environments